March 10th, 7:30 pm

 From

-(Usa, fiction, 1980, 113 min, vostf, Warner)
+(USA, fiction, 1980, 113 min, vostf, Warner)

 With

-Inspired by the memories of Samuel Fuller, The Big Red One shows the commitment of four young GI’s and their sergeant in the prestigious 'Big Red One' (the first infantry division of the army and army) from the entry into war of the United States to the liberation of the Falkenau camp.
+Inspired by the memories of Samuel Fuller, The Big Red One shows the commitment of four young GI’s and their sergeant in the prestigious "Big Red One" (the first infantry division of the army) since the beginning of the United States until the liberation of the Falkenau camp.

 In the presence of